About SupportMusic Coalition on Coalitions

 Advocacy and Issue Training, Live and recorded webinars are available to connect, assist and advise NAMM members about current opportunities and ongoing state-specific efforts.
 Read more, here.

-SupportMusic Coalition on Coalitions for Music Education Advocacy Forum at The 2018 NAMM Show, gathers NAMM members and music education colleagues working on state and local advocacy efforts.
-This gathering will review ways Title I and Title IV funds are supporting music and arts education opportunities under year one of ESSA implementation.
-Lunch is provided.
-Presented by The NAMM Foundation.
-Friday, January 26, 2018, 12 - 2 pm, Hilton Anaheim, Malibu, Level 4.
+- SupportMusic Coalition on Coalitions for Music Education Advocacy Forum at The 2018 NAMM Show, gathered NAMM members and music education colleagues working on state and local advocacy efforts.
+This group reviewed ways Title I and Title IV funds are supporting music and arts education opportunities under year one of ESSA implementation.

 NAMM Advocacy Resources

 SupportMusic Coalition, The NAMM Foundation’s SupportMusic Coalition is a public service initiative that supports music education in local communities in the U.S. This advocacy effort now unites national, state and local organizations comprised of parents, business and community leaders, and educators seeking to improve access and opportunity in music and arts learning.
 To learn more or to join the coalition, please visit the NAMM Foundation website's Get Involved page.